bayfield-emulator/bayfield-emulator/readme.md

-# Bayfield: A Gameboy Emulator
+# Bayfield
-## Originally a product of CSC 350
+## A mostly complete Gameboy emulator

-Originally written for a Computer Architecture course, this is now a mostly complete Gameboy emulator.
+Originally written for a Computer Architecture course.
+Now a freestanding project.

-Quick navigation:
+##### Quick navigation:
 - **[How to build](#building)**
   - [Windows](#windows)
   - [macOS](#macos)